Albert Oehlen

-Albert Oehlen (born 17 September 1954) is a German artist.
+Albert Oehlen (born 17 September 1954) is a German painter, installation artist and musician.
 He lives and works in Bühler, Switzerland and Segovia, Spain.

 Early life and education

 Born in Krefeld, West Germany, in 1954, Oehlen moved to Berlin in 1977, where he worked as a waiter and decorator with his friend, the artist Werner Büttner.
-He graduated from the Hochschule für bildende Künste Hamburg in 1978.
+He graduated from the University of Fine Arts of Hamburg in 1978.
 Along with Martin Kippenberger and Georg Herold, Oehlen was a member of Berlin "bad boy" group.

 Work

 Closely associated with the Cologne art scene, Oehlen was a member of the Lord Jim Lodge, along with Martin Kippenberger among others.
 His art is related to the Neue Wilde movement.
 He has more recently been described as a 'free radical'.

 Influenced by other German painters such as Georg Baselitz, Sigmar Polke and Gerhard Richter, Oehlen focuses on the process of painting itself.
 During the 1980s he began combining abstract and figurative elements of painting in his works, as part of a reaction to the prevailing Neo-Expressionist aesthetic of the time.
 In the following years, he worked within self-imposed, often absurd, parameters.
 He used only gray tones for his "Grey" paintings and limited himself to red, yellow, and blue for another series of what he calls "bad" paintings that included his infamous 1986 portrait of Adolf Hitler.
 In his paintings of the late 1990s, each piece consists of smears and lines of paint Oehlen brushed and sprayed over collaged imagery that had been transferred to canvas by the type of gigantic inkjet printers used to manufacture billboards.